Festival Opening and The Kōloa Village Pā‘ina

 Four different course lengths for you to choose from depending on your ability, endurance, and motivation!
 The choice of courses allows you to test your endurance or just stroll along while enjoying some of the most beautiful ocean views on Kauai’s South Shore.

 Race jerseys are included with registration.
-After the races a delicious breakfast will be served compliments of Keoki’s Paradise, coffee and iced mocha from Kauai Coffee, fruit from Friendly Waves at Koloa Village and juice from Brennecke’s Beach Broiler.
+After the races a delicious breakfast will be served compliments of Keoki’s Paradise, iced mocha from Kauai Coffee, fruit and juice from Brennecke’s Beach Broiler.
 Awards will be given for 1st through 3rd place for each race course as well as for the winners in each age group division.
 Special awards will be given to all youth under 10 years who participate in the keiki run!

 Event details and schedule